eclipse-zenoh/zenoh-pico/docs/config.rst

 * `Z_FEATURE_INTEREST`: (DEFAULT: ON) Toggle compilation of interest protocol, the library can't do write filtering without this.
 * `Z_FEATURE_ENCODING_VALUES`: (DEFAULT: ON) Toggle compilation of encoding values constants, the library will not provide encoding constants without this.
 * `Z_FEATURE_SESSION_CHECK`: (DEFAULT: ON) Toggle session reference check.
 Dangerous if entities like publishers or queriers are used after a session is closed.
-* `Z_FEATURE_LOCAL_SUBSCRIBER`: (DEFAULT: ON) Toggle local subscriber feature, subscribers will not be triggered by local publications without this.
+* `Z_FEATURE_LOCAL_SUBSCRIBER`: (DEFAULT: OFF) Toggle local subscriber feature, subscribers will not be triggered by local publications without this.
+* `Z_FEATURE_LOCAL_QUERYABLE`: (DEFAULT: OFF) Toggle local queryable feature, queryables will not be triggered by local queries without this.
 * `Z_FEATURE_FRAGMENTATION`: (DEFAULT: ON) Toggle fragmentation feature, the library can't send or receive fragmented messages without this.
 * `Z_FEATURE_MULTICAST_TRANSPORT`: (DEFAULT: ON) Toggle multicast transport feature, the library can't handle multicast connections without this.
 * `Z_FEATURE_UNICAST_TRANSPORT`: (DEFAULT: ON) Toggle unicast transport feature, the library can't handle unicast connections without this.